Lolicon: Legality

 Lolicon media is a common target of local ordinances in Japan which restrict distribution of materials designated "harmful to the healthy development of youth", which were strengthened throughout the 1990s and 2000s.
 An amendment proposed in 2010 to the Tokyo law on material banned from sale to minors (described by Vice Governor Naoki Inose as targeting non-pornographic lolicon manga, writing that "We had regulation for eromanga, but not for lolicon") restricted depictions of "non-existent youths" who appeared under age 18 and were portrayed in "anti-social sexual situations".
-Under massive opposition from manga creators, academics, and fans, the bill was rejected in June 2010 by Tokyo Metropolitan Assembly; however, a revision passed in December 2010 which restricts "manga, anime, and computer games" where any characters engage in "sexual or pseudo sexual acts that would be illegal in real life" depicted in a way that "glorifies or exaggerates" such acts.
-In 2011, several manga were listed for restriction, including Oku-sama wa Shōgakusei ("My Wife Is an Elementary Student"), which had been previously criticized on television by Inose.
-It was later published online by J-Comi, avoiding restriction.
+After heavy opposition from manga creators, academics, and fans, the bill was rejected in June 2010 by the Tokyo Metropolitan Assembly; however, a new revision passed in December 2010 which restricts "manga, anime, and computer games" where any characters engage in "sexual or pseudo sexual acts that would be illegal in real life" depicted in a way that "glorifies or exaggerates" such acts.
+In 2011, several manga were listed for restriction, including Oku-sama wa Shōgakusei ("My Wife Is an Elementary Student"); it was published online by J-Comi, avoiding restriction.

 Sexualized depictions of young girl characters have also been subject to censorship and restriction outside of Japan.
 In 2006, North American publisher Seven Seas Entertainment licensed the manga series Kodomo no Jikan for release under the title Nymphet, but cancelled its plans in 2007 after vendor cancellations.
-In a statement, the company noted that the manga "cannot be considered appropriate for the US market by any reasonable standard".
-In 2020, Australian senator Stirling Griff criticized the Australian Classification Board for giving ratings to manga and anime depicting "child exploitation", and called for a review of classification regulations; later in the year, the board banned the import and sale of three volumes of the light novel series No Game No Life for sexualized depiction of young characters.
-Some online platforms, including Discord and Reddit, ban lolicon content.
+In a statement, the company stated that the manga "cannot be considered appropriate for the US market by any reasonable standard".
+In 2020, Australian senator Stirling Griff criticized the Australian Classification Board for giving ratings to manga and anime depicting "child exploitation", and called for a review of classification regulations; later that year, the board banned the import and sale of three volumes of the light novel series No Game No Life for sexual depiction of young characters.
+Some online platforms, including Discord, Reddit, and Twitter, actively ban lolicon content.